forever-Agriculture/validation-app/README.md

 4.  **NLTK Resource Download**:
     The script (`app/validator.py`) will attempt to download the necessary NLTK resources (`punkt` for sentence tokenization and `punkt_tab`) the first time it's run if they are not found.
 An internet connection is required for this initial download.

+## Configuration

+Key parameters for the validation script (e.g., model name, similarity thresholds, file names) can be configured by editing the `app/config.json` file.
+If this file is missing or a parameter is not specified, the script will use sensible default values.

+The following parameters can be configured:
+*   `model_name`: The sentence transformer model to use (default: "all-MiniLM-L6-v2").
+*   `similarity_threshold`: The primary similarity score (0.0-1.0) above which a citation is considered "likely true" (default: 0.6).
+*   `min_citation_length_words`: Minimum number of words for a citation to be processed (default: 2).
+*   `min_chunk_length_chars`: Minimum character length for a source text chunk to be considered (default: 5).
+*   `data_file_name`: Name of the input JSON data file (default: "data.json", expected in `app/`).
+*   `output_file_name`: Name of the output JSON file (default: "output_validated.json", will be saved in `app/`).

 ## Running the Script